jordanv215/me-online/README.md

 ### Edits &amp; Suggestions
 - Minor thing: Keep an eye on indentation.
 Your &lt;p&gt; tags should be out-dented one level.

+## Milestone2
+Your Content is lacking.
+It is hard for me to determine what your strategy is for creating the content for PWP.
+Just out of curiosity how do you plan on splitting up your portfolios will they be on separate pages or sections?

+The Wireframes are also a little basic.
+It is hard for me to see a unifying strategy for creating the layout of the website.
+How will you handle navigation of the site?
+Will this site have more than one page or sections?
+You are also missing contact information and a contact form which is a requisite for passing PWP.
+You seem to have three different portfolios you want to show.
+I would recommend thinking about maybe using a tool like Flickity or swipe box.
+I also recommend that on the mobile view you have two portfolio boxes displayed instead of one, it allows for a much cleaner UI/UX.
+Finally, do you think that a hamburger button would be better for the mobile nav bar instead of having the links directly displayed?

+You are free to begin working on milestone 2b, but I recommend maybe spending a little more time ironing out the final details of the project before you begin.

+grade tier III